jordymeow/ai-engine/readme.txt

 * Add: New GPT-4 Turbo model (GPT-4 Turbo) which supports Vision, Function Calling, JSON.

 = 2.2.70 (2024/04/15) =
 * Add: Support for Function and Tools Calls with OpenAI and Claude, with back-and-forth feedback loop.
 Models can now get values to functions in you WordPress.
-The Pro Version of AI Engine also connects to [Snippet Vault](https://wordpress.org/plugins/snippet-vault/) to make this much easier.
+The Pro Version of AI Engine also connects to [code-engine](https://wordpress.org/plugins/code-engine/) to make this much easier.
 * Update: The WooCommerce Assistant has been moved to [SEO Engine](https://wordpress.org/plugins/seo-engine/).
 We shouldn't bloat AI Engine with features related to SEO.
 * Fix: Copilot wasn't working with the latest version of WP.
 * Fix: Arbitrary File Upload security issue.